Joann S. Lublin

 More mothers than ever lead big U.S. companies.
 Yet despite their gains, these Power Moms still struggle to combine managerial duties and career goals with parenthood.

 Joann compares baby boom and GenX executives, showing how far working mothers have come—and how much further they'll need to go in a post-pandemic world.
-She offers insights from her own career and those of 86 executive moms such as Hershey Chief Executive Michele Buck and WW International CEO Mindy Grossman.
-In addition, she documents how 25 grown daughters reacted to their mothers’ demanding careers.
+She offers insights from her own career and those of 86 executive moms such as Hershey Chief Executive Michele Buck and WW International then-CEO Mindy Grossman.
+In addition, she documents how 27 grown daughters reacted to their mothers’ demanding careers.

 Power Moms also looks at ways that younger executives---in their 30s and 40s—handle motherhood differently despite leading stressful lives.
 They include former Yahoo CEO Marissa Mayer and Rent the Runway CEO Jenn Hyman.